Abstract of judgment: Criminal law

 An abstract of judgment is a clerical document containing a summary of court proceedings which may be useful though not conclusive in proving a prior conviction for the purposes of enhancement.
 United States v.
 Gutierrez-Ramirez, 405 F.3d 352, 357 - 58 (5th Cir.
 2005) (finding a sentencing court could not rely on an abstract of judgment to determine whether a prior conviction qualifies to enhance a sentence); United States v.
 Navidad-Marcos, 367 F.3d 903, 908 - 09 (9th Cir.
 2004) (holding an abstract of judgment did not "unequivocally" establish that a defendant entered a guilty plea); see also United States. v.
 Price, 366 U.S. App.
 D.C.
 166, 409 F.3d 436, 445 (D.C.
 Cir.
 2005).

 In California, an abstract of judgment is a document transmitted by a superior court to a county sheriff after entry of a judgment of conviction in a criminal action.
 The abstract summarizes the crimes of which the defendant was convicted, and all sentences and enhancements imposed for those crimes (including whether those various sentencing components are to run concurrently or consecutively to one another).
 It also summarizes presentencing credits earned by the defendant for time served in the county jail while awaiting trial and sentencing.
-Receipt of an abstract of judgment triggers the sheriff's obligation to promptly deliver the prisoner and the abstract of judgment to the custody of the Director of the California Department of Corrections and Rehabilitation (CDCR) at a designated state prison.
-A CDCR analyst then uses the abstract of judgment to compute the number of days which must be actually served by the prisoner in CDCR custody, and then a separate in-custody credit scheme is applied by CDCR from that point forward (e.g., good conduct credit) to further reduce the prisoner's sentence.
-Thus, the accuracy of one's abstract of judgment is important to convicts held in CDCR custody, since errors in the calculation of their original total sentence on the abstract can unnecessarily lengthen their time in the state prison system.
+Receipt of an abstract of judgment triggers the sheriff's obligation to promptly deliver the prisoner and the abstract of judgment to the custody of the secretary of the California Department of Corrections and Rehabilitation (CDCR) (formerly, the director of the Department of Corrections) at a designated state prison.
+During the inmate reception and classification process, a CDCR analyst uses the abstract of judgment to compute the number of days which must be actually served by the prisoner in CDCR custody, and then a separate in-custody credit scheme is applied by CDCR from that point forward (e.g., good conduct credit) to further reduce the prisoner's sentence.
+Thus, the accuracy of one's abstract of judgment is of great importance to convicts held in CDCR custody, since errors in the calculation of their original total sentence on the abstract can unnecessarily lengthen their time in the state prison system.